-“Second, engage the core.
+“Second, engage the core while hill running.
 Having a strong core will really help on the ups and also the downs.
 Being able to hold your body nice and tall, keep your lungs open, will make you so much more efficient and allow you to breathe more.
 This will also reduce the amount of excess movement from your upper body, saving the energy for your legs.”

-“Third, hills are not just about the ups, they are about the downs too!
+“Third, hill running is not just about the up, it is about the down too!
 On the downs, you need to run with confidence and look up.
 You should be looking 4-8 steps ahead, planning your route, the path of least resistance.
 You want to flow as best as possible to save energy, be efficient, and also have fun!”

 Connect With Tom:

 “My number one tip for hill running, especially during a race, is to not be afraid to slow down and decrease your effort.
 If you increase your cadence and decrease your speed, you will be able to keep your effort closer to that of running flat terrain and avoid burning out too early and having no climbing legs later on.
 Remember, climbing requires more energy, so keep your climbs at a smart pace and a smile on your face!”

 ~Ultra Trail Runner for The North Face Team

 “My number one tip for hill running is to run at high altitudes with long uphills.
 I like to climb to the top and enjoy the views.
 Also, if we climb high, after that, we need to do a long downhill, and I like that.”

 “The most important thing is to enjoy ourselves on the trails and have a good time when we compete.”

 “Here’s a tip: look 5 meters beyond where you step to know, always, what you will find.”

 Connect With Pau: